Find Nursing Colleges

 $41,411 Average Earnings

-On average, students take out $23,691 in loans while pursuing their degree.
-If you borrow this amount, expect your monthly student loan payment to be around $140, assuming you are on a 10-year repayment plan.
+Degree recipients from UL Lafayette accumulate an average of $27,083 in student debt by the time they complete their degree.
+If you borrow this amount, expect your monthly student loan payment to be around $192, assuming you are on a 10-year repayment plan.
 Once they receive their degree, UL Lafayette graduates enter the workforce, making an average salary of $41,411 during the early year of their career.

 #5